-The Gay & Lesbian Review / Worldwide (The G&LR) is a bimonthly magazine of history, culture, and politics targeting an educated readership of LGBT people, and their allies that publishes essays in a wide range of disciplines as well as reviews of books, movies, and plays.
+The Gay & Lesbian Review / Worldwide (The G&LR) is a bimonthly magazine of history, culture, and politics that publishes essays in a wide range of disciplines as well as reviews of books, movies, and plays for an educated readership of LGBT people, and their allies.
 The G&LR’s mission is to promote equal rights and equality for all sexual and gender minorities, advance the intellectual life of LGBTQ+ people, and educate a broader public on LGBTQ+ topics.
-You can read more about us at our website www.glreview.org.

-Grant Overview: The Gay & Lesbian Review / Worldwide, with the generous support of the Leonard-Litz Foundation, has created a writers and artistss grant program to cultivate a new and diverse pool of writers for The G&LR to bring new, diverse perspectives, ideas, and voices to the magazine and to encourage and support emerging and unpublished LGBTQ+ writers, thinkers, scholars, and artists.
+Grant Overview: The Gay & Lesbian Review / Worldwide, with the generous support of the Leonard-Litz Foundation, has created a writers and artists grant program to cultivate a diverse pool of writers for The G&LR to bring new perspectives, ideas, and voices to the magazine and to encourage and support emerging and unpublished LGBTQ+ writers, thinkers, scholars, and artists.
 We are currently accepting proposals from graduate students across disciplines and fields that make a contribution to LGBTQ+ scholarship or the arts.

-Deadline: The application deadline is 11:59 PM EST on January 17th 2023—all required materials must be received by this time.
+Deadline: The application deadline is 11:59 PM EST on February 23, 2024—all required materials must be received by this time.

 Eligibility: Students who are enrolled in an accredited graduate school program whose proposed project makes a contribution to LGBTQ+ scholarship or the arts are eligible to apply.
 Multi-author applications and international applicants are welcome.
-The grant(s) would be awarded to scholars, writers, and artists to provide funding to write one or more articles for The G&LR and to begin, complete, or advance LGBTQ+ related writing and other creative projects like a research paper or thesis, a book, a podcast, a video, a script, a novel, a multimedia creation, an art installation, or a variety of similar creative efforts.
-Proposals that incorporate intersectional, transnational, interdisciplinary, and/or submerged perspectives in race, gender, sexuality; critical disability studies, Indigenous Studies; Latinx/Chicanx Studies, queer and trans studies; feminist activism and solidarity work; class and socio-economic justice; and decolonial, post-colonial and/or diaspora studies are of particular interest.
+The grant(s) will be awarded to scholars, writers, and artists to provide funding to write one or more articles for The G&LR and to begin, complete, or advance LGBTQ+ related writing and other creative projects, such as a research paper or thesis, book, podcast, video, screenplay, multimedia creation, and/or an art installation.
+Proposals that incorporate discussion of race, gender, and class, disability, or other similar topics are of particular interest.

 We believe that the most marginalized people in society — including people of color, people from working class backgrounds, women and LGBTQ+ people must be centered in the essays we publish.
 Hence, we strongly encourage people with these identities or who are members of other marginalized communities to apply.